CRISP Carers Centre

 Steps 2 Wellbeing is a free, confidential NHS service for anyone aged 18+ who is registered at a GP surgery in Dorset (including Bournemouth and Poole) and in Southampton.
 They offer a range of different types of treatment for people experiencing problems with low mood/depression, anxiety or stress.
 Some of the problems they can help with include:

-- depression and low mood
+• depression and low mood

-- anxiety (including social anxiety and generalised anxiety)
+• anxiety (including social anxiety and generalised anxiety)

-- obsessive compulsive disorder (OCD)
+• obsessive compulsive disorder (OCD)

-- post-traumatic stress disorder (PTSD)
+• post-traumatic stress disorder (PTSD)

-- specific phobias
+• specific phobias

-- panic disorder
+• panic disorder

-- stress.
+• stress.

 They provide support either over the telephone, face-to-face, in groups or via the internet.
 The use of language or British Sign Language interpreters can be arranged if required.
-You can self-refer to their service, or get your GP or another healthcare professional to refer you.
-Find out more on their website here.

 Know your rights

-Carers need to know thier rights wherever they are in their caring journey.
+Carers need to know their rights wherever they are in their caring journey.
 For Carers Rights Day (2022) a summary sheet was created to help empower you with information and support, so you can feel confident asking for what you need.
 You can find a copy of that summary sheet here.